enatsek/Debian-Ubuntu/LVMOnDebianUbuntu.md

 When installing LVM at the install time, Debian lets you choose the VG name, as I choose it as myvg.
 Debian chooses the LV name as root.

-Ubuntu doesn't let us choosing VG and LV names, they are given as ubuntu-vg and ubuntu-lv.
+Ubuntu doesn't let us choosing VG and LV names, they are given as ubuntu-vg and root.

-So the outputs would be different for Ubuntu and Debian.
-The above output  is from Debian.
+At this section, you need to change myvg to your Volume Group name (ubuntu-vg for Ubuntu) for all the commands.

 Output of "pvs" before adding the disk